shanel262/seneca-quartz-scheduler/README.md

 npm test
 ```

-You'll need a scheduler running for the tests to communicate with.
+You'll need a scheduler and redis server running for the tests to communicate with.
+First clone [quartz-http](https://github.com/nherment/quartz-http) and run it using [Maven](https://maven.apache.org/).
+Then start a [redis](http://redis.io/) server on port 6379.
+The tests can now be run using `npm run test`

 ## License
 Copyright (c) 2014-2016, Seamus D'Arcy and other contributors.